SigilRysing/delivery-log-app/README.md

 ### IMPORTANT
 - c thru old code & find where u made box scrolly dolly yo
 - perhaps think of refactoring four sep LogHeader components 1nce & 4 all, eh?
+- do not overthink db => try 2 model db as well as possible, but move FOWARD!